FreeDatesApp/.github/profile/README.md

 Have extensive (~3 years) commercial experience in:
 - Software Development (Flutter or native Apps)
 - UI/UX (Figma)
-- Automated Testing frameworks (Playwright or similar).
+- Automated Testing frameworks (Playwright or similar)
+- SCRUM Master methodology

 💡 **Join us if you want to:**